-Imagine stepping into a time machine, one that could traverse not only billions of years but also countless light years of space, all in search of life in the universe.
+Imagine stepping into a time machine, one that could traverse not only billions of years but also countless light-years of space, all in search of life in the universe.
 Where would you find most of it, and what would it look like?
 The answer—or at least scientists’ best guess—might surprise you.

-Right here on Earth, most life is microbial, and a careful reading of the planet’s fossil and geochemical record reveals it always has been.
-Organisms like plants and animals—as well as the oxygen the plants produce and the animals breathe—are relative newcomers, having only arisen in the past half-billion years or so.
-Of the remaining four billion years of Earth’s history, our planet seems to have spent its first two billion as a “slime world” ruled by methane-belching microbes for which oxygen was not a life-giving gas, but a deadly poison.
-The emergence of photosynthetic cyanobacteria (named for their verdant hue, which comes from chlorophyll) defined the next two billion years, and banished the “methanogen” microbes to dark places where oxygen could not go—subterranean caverns, deep muds, and other smothered environments where they still exist to this day.
+Here on Earth most life is microbial, and a careful reading of the planet’s fossil and geochemical record reveals it always has been.
+Organisms such as plants and animals—as well as the oxygen the plants produce and the animals breathe—are relative newcomers, having arisen only in the past half a billion years or so.
+Our planet seems to have spent the first two billion of the remaining four billion years of its history as a “slime world” ruled by methane-belching microbes for which oxygen was not a life-giving gas but rather a deadly poison.
+The emergence of photosynthetic cyanobacteria (named for their verdant hue, which comes from chlorophyll) defined the next two billion years and banished the “methanogen” microbes to dark places where oxygen could not go—subterranean caverns, deep muds and other smothered environments where they still exist to this day.
 The cyanobacteria gradually greened our planet, slowly filling the atmosphere with oxygen and setting the stage for today’s familiar world.

-Their “time machine” is essentially just a numerical approximation of an immense volume of air trapped in a large, transparent box with the open ocean at the box’s base; the computer simply calculates how the constituent gases in the box should react and mix with each other over time.
+Their “time machine” is essentially just a numerical approximation of an immense volume of air trapped in a large, transparent box with the open ocean at the box’s base; the computer simply calculates how the constituent gases in the box should react and mix with one another over time.
 Eventually the interacting gases use all the “free energy” available in the box and reach equilibrium—a point where no further reactions can occur without more energy from outside, a bit like soda water that has lost its fizz.
 Comparing the cocktail of exhausted gases with the livelier mixture originally trapped in the box reveals precisely where and how the world’s atmosphere was initially out of equilibrium.
-From first principles, this approach can replicate the most obvious example of atmospheric disequilibrium today on our planet—the presence of oxygen and traces of methane (the latter being the gentle exhalations of the once-mighty methanogen biosphere).
+From first principles, this approach can replicate the most obvious example of atmospheric disequilibrium today on our planet—the presence of oxygen and traces of methane (the latter being the gentle exhalations of the once mighty methanogen biosphere).
 Simple chemistry shows these gases should not co-exist for long, and yet on Earth they do, offering a clear sign for any watchful alien astronomers that something lives and breathes on this particular pale blue dot.
 But for the ancient, anoxic Earth, the modeling shows something different.

 “Our research provides the answer” to the question of how to find anoxic life on an Earth-like planet, Catling says.
 “Most life elsewhere is probably simple—like microbes—and most planets have probably not advanced to a stage of an oxygenated atmosphere.
 The combination of relatively abundant carbon dioxide and methane (absent carbon monoxide) is a biosignature of such a world.”

-Krissansen-Totton explains in more detail: “Having methane and carbon dioxide together is unusual, because carbon dioxide is carbon’s most oxidized state, and methane (composed of a carbon atom linked to four hydrogen atoms rather than any oxygen at all) is its least,” he says.
+Krissansen-Totton explains in more detail: “Having methane and carbon dioxide together is unusual because carbon dioxide is carbon’s most oxidized state, and methane (composed of a carbon atom linked to four hydrogen atoms rather than any oxygen at all) is its least,” he says.
 “Producing those two extremes of oxidation in an atmosphere at once is challenging to do without life.”
 A rocky, ocean-bearing planet with more than 0.1 percent methane in its atmosphere should be considered a potentially inhabited planet, the researchers say.
 And if the atmospheric methane reaches levels of 1 percent or more?
 In that case, “potentially” doesn’t cut it—such a world would “likely” be home to alien life.

-What is new, Catling and his co-authors say, is their robust treatment of how a methane-based biosignature would manifest itself, and how it could be discerned from nonliving sources.
-According to their models, methane in the atmosphere of an anoxic Earth-like planet would typically react with the carbon dioxide that still filled the air, mingling further with another ubiquitous gas, nitrogen, as well as water vapor to ultimately rain out as heavier compounds.
-Further calculations by Catling and his team conclude that no abiotic methane sources on a rocky planet could produce enough of the gas to counteract this process—whether it is volcanic outgassing from a planet’s interior, chemical reactions in hydrothermal vents, even asteroid impacts.
+What is new, Catling and his co-authors say, is their robust treatment of how a methane-based biosignature would manifest itself and how it could be discerned from nonliving sources.
+According to their models, methane in the atmosphere of an anoxic Earth-like planet would typically react with the carbon dioxide that still filled the air, mingling further with another ubiquitous gas, nitrogen, as well as with water vapor to ultimately rain out as heavier compounds.
+Further calculations by Catling and his team concluded that no abiotic methane sources on a rocky planet could produce enough of the gas to counteract this process—whether it is volcanic outgassing from a planet’s interior, chemical reactions in hydrothermal vents or even asteroid impacts.
 Only a thriving planetary population of methane-belching bacteria could account for the gas.
 And, most crucially, even if abiotic sources could come up with enough methane, they would almost inevitably produce a great deal of carbon monoxide as well—a gas poisonous to animals but positively delicious to many microbes.
 Thus, methane and carbon dioxide together, unaccompanied by carbon monoxide, on a rocky, ocean-bearing world would best be interpreted as an airtight sign of anoxic life.

-“Webb probably has to get lucky to find life, but you never know, so this is potentially exciting for astrobiology,” he says.
+“Webb probably has to get lucky to find life, but you never know, so this is potentially exciting for astrobiology,” Catling says.
 “We want to make more people aware that there’s more to looking for life than looking for oxygen.”